Venom19990/Customer-Segmentation/README.md

 # CASE STUDY / PROBLEM STATEMENT:
-  A person owns a Mall and wants to increase his Sales in order to generate profitable Revenue for there store's respected Products.
+  A Business owner owns a Mall and wants to increase his Sales in order to generate profitable Revenue for there store's respected Products.
+  APPROACH : We will use the information / Data of the Customers from the Mall's Database In order to design Marketing Strategies to increase Sales.